 “I have learned that even the smallest house can be a home.”
 Henry David Thoreau

-Henry David Thoreau’s cabin at Walden Pond is his most famous residence, yet historians and scholars also credit several other sites in Massachusetts that served as “home” to this American literary figure.
-Looking into Thoreau’s past offers a glimpse into how his early years played a role in shaping the artist he would eventually become.
+Although Henry David Thoreau’s cabin at Walden Pond is his most famous residence, historians also credit several other sites that served as “home” to this American literary figure.
+Looking into Thoreau’s past provides a glimpse into how the influences and settings of his early life played a role in shaping the artist he would eventually become.

 Between the years 1812 and 1819, John and Cynthia Thoreau had four children: Helen, John, Henry and Sofia.
 The farmhouse in Concord where Henry was born in 1817 is still standing at 341 Virginia Road, finely restored by the Thoreau Farm Trust in 2010.
 In 1880, eighteen years after Thoreau died, the house was moved from its original location at 215 Virginia Road to its present site.

 The first year of Henry’s life was spent in the Virginia Road home before the family relocated eleven miles north to Chelmsford, Massachusetts.
 There, John and Cynthia rented The Proctor House and opened a dry goods store, both situated near the town meetinghouse.
 Three years later, when their shop proved unsuccessful, the Thoreaus moved to an apartment in Boston located at 4 Pinckney Street, a brick townhouse still standing on Beacon Hill.
 Between the ages of four and nine years old, Henry grew up just steps from the State House and Public Garden amid the city’s crowded urban bustle.